 Sandbox is a term we use in games to indicate that the players can pretty much go anywhere and do anything they like – they set the agenda, they choose the direction, and they go.
 This is a little bit ingenuous, though; they may get to go anywhere, but it’s anywhere on a list of places that exist in the game world.
 They can do anything they like, but in-game situations and out-of-game rules constrain those actions to a degree.
 Sandboxes aren’t completely player-driven, much as we may like to think they are.
 They’re a menu of options that the players can choose from.

 That said, it’s important to have a wide range of options available if you don’t already have an idea for where the campaign is going.
-This will allow a broad spectrum of experiences for the players to choose from, and let you experiment with different tones, moods, themes, and techniques to find what works for the players, and what works for you.
+This will allow a broad spectrum of experiences for the players to choose from, and let you experiment with different tones, moods, themes, and techniques to find what works for the players ((I’ll talk about this in much more depth when we get to the Watch Their Eyes post.)), and what works for you.
 There’s an added advantage (to my mind) of having a wide array of things in your Sandbox – it makes the world feel bigger than the characters, and more alive.

 So, how do you build a Sandbox game?